-The funeral director or crematory operator would prepare your body, placing it in a wooden cremation casket or an alternative container.
-Made from heavy-duty corrugated cardboard, an alternative container is a simple casket-shaped box with a lid.
+The funeral director or crematorium operator would prepare the body, placing it in a wooden cremation casket or an alternative container.
+As an affordable option, you can choose a rigid cardboard container that is essentially a simple casket-shaped box with a lid.

-The retort (AKA the cremation chamber) will be turned on and allowed to heat up to 1400 to 1800 degrees.
-Once optimum temperature is reached, and your body is placed into the chamber, and the door is closed.
+The retort (also called the cremation chamber) will then be turned on and allowed to reach an intense heat of 1400 to 1800 degrees.
+Once optimum temperature is reached, the body is placed into the chamber and the door is closed.

 2. Are the ashes really the person?

-The ashes or cremains are actually bits of bones.
+The ashes or cremains are actually bits of bone.
 So, yes, it really is the person.
-And it really is your person.
+And it really is your family member or loved one.

-Every crematorium has safety and identification protocols in place to make sure that each body (prior to cremation) and the cremated remains (after) are always and 100% correct.
+Every crematorium has standard practice safety and identification protocols in place to make sure that each body (prior to cremation) and the cremated remains (after) are always 100% correct.

 3. How common is cremation?

-Cremation is more common in people’s final arrangement plans, too.
+Cremation is more common in people’s final arrangements, too.

-According to this report by the insurance firm Choice Mutual, 44% of Americans are planning on being cremated, versus 35% who plan on traditional burial.
+According to this report by the insurance firm Choice Mutual, 44% of Americans are planning on traditional cremation, versus 35% who plan on traditional burial.
 The remaining 21% are divided between don’t know or don’t care (10%), donate body to science (6%), natural burial (4%), and “other” (1%).

 In short, it is safe to say that cremation is the most common disposition method in the country.